 3f.
 [Optional] Source NWDAF unsubscribes with the data source(s) that are no longer needed for the remaining analytics subscriptions.

+NOTE 7: At this point, the analytics subscription transfer is deemed completed, i.e. the source NWDAF can delete all information related to the successfully transferred analytics subscription.